VeeamHub/powershell/VB365-SPO-Teams-Jobs/README.md

 * Matching of SPO sites and Teams is based on the SPO URL and the Team's e-mail address.
   Both don't change when a team is renamed.
+* Includes and Excludes will only work on primary site level

 ## Known Issues